fossix/fossix.github.io/content/posts/2013-07-26-program-sections.md

 ---
 layout: post
 title: Program Sections
-excerpt: "This is part of The Life of a Process series.
+summary: "This is part of The Life of a Process series.
 This section explains the different sections of a program.
 Like the BSS, Data etc."
 categories: articles
 tags: [process, elf]
 comments: true